 - Press the Add Action button under the information header, available action types will then be presented in a select list. - Notification Action: Specify account users to receive notification when this event triggers. - System Action: Assign actions for the system to process when this event triggers. - Choose Notification Action from the notification list.

-A. Input the subject for the notification.

-for the notification.
-See Figure 20.

-B. Customize the message body

-C. Recipient list identifies who will receive the notification.
+- A. Input the subject for the notification.
+See Figure 20. - B. Customize the message body for the notification.
+See Figure 20. - C. Recipient list identifies who will receive the notification.
 See Figure 21.